Posts in category ”Travel destinations”

 Under the Tuscan sun

 It feels good to be back under the Tuscan sun.
 Today I’m enjoying a sunny spring day in Florence, Tuscany’s vibrant heart.
-Last time I was in Florence, the city was totally overrun.
+For anyone visiting the major cities in Italy, it soon becomes obvious that there are a lot of visitors.

 The layers of London